-CILEx will contact the Training Provider and Employer 6 months before the estimated EPA date to confirm the following:
+CILEx will contact the Training Provider and Employer 6 months before the estimated submission date to confirm the following:

-- Whether you are still on the apprenticeship programme? - Whether the estimated date for submission of EPA is still accurate or will it be postponed? o If it will postponed, what is the new EPA date? - Have there been any changes that may impact the EPA process? - For example, have you changed of employment or working hours?
+- Whether the Apprentice is still on the apprenticeship programme? - Whether the estimated date for submission of EPA is still accurate or will it be postponed? - o If it will be postponed, what is the new EPA date.

+- Have there been any changes that may impact the EPA process? - o For example, change of employment or working hours.